splunk/public-o11y-docs/synthetics/test-config/rum-synth.rst

       :width: 30%
       :alt: Shows LCP range for global view.

-To investigate what regions are experiencing poor performance, the SRE team seletcs the RUM link to Tag Spotlight.
+To investigate what regions are experiencing poor performance, the SRE team select the RUM link to Tag Spotlight.
 The team sees that Mumbai has a large range of response times for LCP.
-The SRE team can apply Mumbai as a filter and explore individual user sessions to find if there are performance discrepensies in relation to the of type of browser, browser version, OS Version, App version and more.
+The SRE team can apply Mumbai as a filter and explore individual user sessions to find if there are performance discrepancies in relation to the of type of browser, browser version, OS Version, App version and more.

 .. image:: /_images/rum/tag-spotlight-rum-snyth.png
       :width: 80%